Tenant-Only Representation for Office Tenants

 • Assignment and sublease protections

-Effective negotiation addresses the full economic impact of the lease, not just the face rental rate.
+Effective negotiation addresses total occupancy cost, lease risk, and long-term flexibility, not just the face rental rate.

 When Should You Begin Negotiating an Office Lease?